|

 Here is why you need to deflate your tires.

 The tires are now very soft and a large footprint of rubber is in contact with the sand.
 Drive slowly until you reach firm ground again.
 Soft sand puts up so much resistance that you may have to use 4WD low range.
+Always be gentle on the gas to prevent digging in.

 If you have a manual transmission shifting up in sand will be almost impossible.
 So, start in 2nd gear low range and keep it there until you are through.

 Automatic owners can enjoy all gears.
-The automatic is able to shift up without any loss of momentum and the torque converter always provides needed extra torque.
+The automatic is able to shift without any loss of momentum and the torque converter always provides the needed extra torque.
 However, the hard working engine and the heat generated in the torque converter during this process might lead to overheating.
 Heat kills automatics.
 Therefore you may use low range as well.

 If you have to drive for several miles on the soft stuff (i.e. up a long desert wash or a long stretch of beach) be extra careful with rocks that might "drift in the sand" like an iceberg showing only the top.
-Hit it and you risk severe tire damage.
+Hit one and you risk severe tire damage.

 After you are back on firmer ground you should reinflate the tires before driving faster than 30 mph.

-Here is again why you need to deflate your tires.
+One more time - why you need to deflate your tires.

 Even remote beaches have sometimes vacation homes.
 Please respect the presence of their owners.
 Slow down when you see a house on the beach.
 Kids might be at play.
 Always drive slowly past any homes.

 If you see people present at the beach, drive extremely slow past them.
-Waive and say hi.
+Waive and say Hi.
 Even better stop and ask: How are you?

 Driving on beach sand can be very tricky.
 Watch for small pieces of wood that were carried up the beach by high tides - they might have nails in them.